 How Salt Water Mouth Rinse Benefits Oral Health

 Did you know that the medicinal use of salt dates back to 1600 B.C?
 The health benefits of salt have been recorded in some of the oldest medical scripts.
-It was believed that salt could dry out and disinfect wounds.
-Ancient Egyptian medicine prescribed anti-infective solutions, which had salt as a base ingredient.
+It was believed that salt could dry out and clean wounds.
+Ancient Egyptian medicine prescribed anti-infective solutions with salt as a base ingredient.
 These were administered orally, applied as an ointment or suppository.
-Greek medicine also made us of salt by mixing it with honey to create a topical application to disinfect cuts and wounds.
+Greek medicine also made us of salt by mixing it with honey to create a topical application to clean cuts and wounds.

 Salt is a mineral composed primarily of sodium chloride (NaCl).
 Rinsing the mouth with a NaCl solution is an old remedy believed to promote healthy gums and encourage recovery from mouth ulcers.
-According to an article published by the PLOS ONE Journal, dentists may recommend adding a salt-based mouthrinse to your dental regimen to maintain good oral health.
+According to an article published by the US-based PLOS ONE Journal, dentists may recommend adding a salt-based mouth rinse to your dental regimen to maintain good oral health.
 But how does rinsing your mouth with salt water help?
 When plaque interacts with high doses of sugar (from sugary foods and drinks), it creates acids that attack tooth enamel.
-Plaque build-up also contributes to gum disease.
-A study published by the Journal of Indian Society of Pedodontics & Preventive Dentistry found that salt water effectively reduced plaque and as an adjunct to routine mechanical plaque control for the prevention of oral disease.
+Plaque build-up also contributes to gum problems.
+A study published by the Journal of Indian Society of Pedodontics & Preventive Dentistry found that salt water effectively reduces plaque and is required as an adjunct to routine mechanical plaque control for the prevention of oral disease.
 Remember that brushing your teeth twice a day and cleaning between your teeth with dental floss or other interdental cleaners remains an important part of a healthy mouth and smile.

 Your dentist may suggest that you rinse your mouth with salt water after tooth extraction.
 This is because salt water is known for its natural healing properties.
 The at-home remedy can also be used to ease discomfort from mouth sores while aiding the recovery process.
-Salt water speeds wound healing by reducing inflammation and bacteria in the mouth.
+Salt water speeds up wound healing by reducing sensitivity and germs in the mouth.

 - Soothe mouth sores